 If you can relate, what’s negatively impacting you isn’t simply the exercise (it’s important to exercise with Hashimoto’s!) – it’s the way you’re doing it.
 With Hashimoto’s, it’s important to remember we struggle to produce an adequate amount of thyroid hormones.
 The activities we choose to participate in directly impact the production of those key hormones, which, in turn, impacts our body’s ability to properly function.
 The secret to exercising with Hashimoto’s (and enjoying it!) is a deep understanding of what helps and hinders our natural hormone production and creating a regimen around it.

-With this approach, we work with the body – not against it – by avoiding activities which deplete our thyroid hormones and instead looking for the things to strengthen our body and give it a chance to heal.
+With the Thyroid Strong approach, we work with the body – not against it – by avoiding activities which deplete our thyroid hormones and instead looking for the things to strengthen our body and give it a chance to heal.

 1.)
 Exercise is good for Hashimotos’ – just listen to your body!